electrode-io/electrode-confippet/README.md

 ## Getting Started

-In this example, we'll create two config files: a default file that always loads, and a production file that loads only when the `NODE-ENV` environment variable is set to `production`.
+In this example, we'll create two config files: a default file that always loads, and a production file that loads only when the `NODE_ENV` environment variable is set to `production`.
 We'll then import those files into a standard Node.js app.